 Interim Dean Glen McClish served as a catalyst for Dierker.
 “He really coached me,” Dierker said.
 “I took Professor McClish for RWS 601 — the ancients.
 He’s like the velvet glove.
 He’s amicable and presents well, but he is tough!
 He reminded me of a football coach who demands grass drills after a tough practice.”

 Dierker shared, “I felt like quitting many times, but I also wanted to push myself and get through it.”
 Support from professors and his internal competitiveness catapulted him to the goal line.

 “The magic of rhetoric and words and symbols just blew me away,” Dierker said.

 He discovered a newfound love of the ancients.
 “It was almost religious.
 Like reading holy scripture.
 I connected with the spell and magic of it.
 I knew the techniques but didn't know what you called this literary judo — in sales we used rhetoric all the time,” Dierker noted.

 “Once I had my thesis premise down, it was like running a marathon.
 Thesis, here we go!”
 Dierker exclaimed.
 “At SDSU I found that the scholars were amazing and intimidating, but they were like teammates — we labored together.”

 Reflecting upon his experience in the master’s program, Dierker said, “What an amazing adventure, and a personal adventure for me — to overcome the intimidation of going back to school, to actually write a thesis, and finally to have a chance to teach as a TA and now an embedded tutor — it’s so rewarding!”

 “I recommend SDSU to anyone — you can always go back to school.
 And, if you fail, at least you tried,” Dierker said.
-Failure, though, is not an option for Dierker, who keeps moving toward the goal line on his way to a master’s in rhetoric and writing.
+Failure, though, is not an option for Dierker, who keeps moving toward new goals.